The University of Stirling is a superb place to study biology and environmental sciences.

 We’re proud of our history of innovation in environmental research and studies, and our high rates for student satisfaction and teaching provision.
 We work with industry to ensure our degrees will give you a perfect blend of practical training, critical thinking and fieldwork experience.
 Our academic staff are typically world leaders in their field and we invest all our ground breaking expertise into your learning.

-We have a beautiful campus, and a wide range of landscapes and habitats which are ideal for fieldwork.
+We have a beautiful campus, and a wide range of geography, landscapes and habitats which are ideal for fieldwork.
 We also have strong links to the Stirling hub of environmental and scientific organisations.

 The world's growing population places great pressure on environmental resources.
 How do we meet our growing needs for resources, whilst safeguarding them for future generations?

 Our research seeks to understand the processes driving evolution and maintenance of biodiversity, and to predict and mitigate the future impacts of anthropogenic change.
 We have a unique focus on the relationships between people and the environment and our findings inform policy makers and practitioners in conservation and environmental regulation, planning and management.